ivicanikolicsg/model_provenance_testing/README.md

 python tester.py --file_parents data/bench_B_parents.txt --file_candidates data/bench_B_candidates.txt
 ```

+# Quick test
+You can run quick test **only** against parenst from Bench-A + Bench-B, without specifying anything but a list of candidates, e.g.

 # Basic options
 To run the tester you need at least to specify two files: one for the parent models and one for the tested models.
 ```